Tulane Science Scholars Program

 Students build their own designs in the Makerspace.

-Each course is offered for three hours of Tulane credit, which may be transferable to another university.
-To learn more about Summer 2024 courses, click on the Course Descriptions button below.
+All TSSP courses are offered for three hours of Tulane credit, which may be transferable to another university.
+To review last year's courses, click on the Course Descriptions button below.
+More information about Summer 2026 courses will be published soon.

 Students in the New Orleans Sculpture Garden